Afghan Mellat Party

 The Afghan Social Democratic Party (افغان ټولنپال ولسواکیز ګوند, Âfgan-e Tevâlnupal-e Vâlsuakâiz-e Gund), more commonly known as the Afghan Mellat Party (افغان ملت ګوند – Afğān Mellat Gund; "Afghan Nation Party") or simply the Afghan Mellat, is a Pashtun nationalist political party in Afghanistan.
-The party's leadership describes it as social democratic.
+The party's leadership describes it as social democratic, although it has been historically described as 'ethno fascist' by observers.
 The party's current leader is Stanagul Sherzad, who became the new leader after the 6th party congress on October 3, 2012.

 History

 Afghan Social Democratic Party was founded on March 8, 1966, by a group of influential bureaucrats associated with the ruling elites.
 However, it was officially declared on March 27 of that year.

-Ghulam Mohammad Farhad, an Afghan intellectual served as the first President of the party.
+Ghulam Mohammad Farhad, a German educated Pashtun intellectual, served as the first President of the party.
+Farhad had studied in Nazi Germany and was fascinated by some aspects of Nazism.
 Afghan Mellat looks after the interests of the Pashtun ethnic group and has its support only from them.
 The party favors the ideas of Pashtunization of Afghanistan and a Greater Afghanistan (i.e. it claims the Pashtun-speaking parts of Pakistan for Afghanistan).
+This has led the Afghan Mellat to be referred to as 'ethno fascist' by observers however the party maintains that it is social democratic.

 In the 1969 parliamentary elections, Farhad was elected to the parliament.

 After the Saur Revolution in 1978, the party was banned.
 Farhad was imprisoned, but released in 1980.

 In exile in Pakistan, the party operated under the auspices of the National Islamic Front of Afghanistan.

 In 1986–1987, dialogues took place between the government and the party and some leading party members were released from prison.
 However, the party chose to stay outside of the governing coalition.
 The relations with the government split the party into three factions; with one faction led by Shams-ul-Huda Shams, one by Qudratullah Hadad and the other by Mohammad Amin Wakman.
 It is Wakman faction that is currently led by Afghanistan's Finance Minister, Anwar-ul-Haq Ahady, the son-in-law of the NIFA leader Pir Gailani.